brownie-coding/brownie-coding.github.io/index.md

 ### Test your code
    * Do you noticing that Sprite1 moves off the end of the screen [Video](https://www.youtube.com/watch?v=v2zEevGKPWs&t=827s)
-       * Fixing Sprite 1 by adding the Motion Block "If on Edge, bounce" [Video](https://www.youtube.com/watch?v=v2zEevGKPWs&t=848s)
+       * Keep Sprite1 in the frame by adding the Motion Block "If on edge, bounce" [Video](https://www.youtube.com/watch?v=v2zEevGKPWs&t=848s)
        <img src="/Sprite1_bounce%20on%20edge.png" width="400">

-Reference points in video
-Defined Script - (11:48)
+   * Do you want Sprite1 to look like it's walking or running?
+       * Add the Looks Block "next costume".
+   * Do you want Sprite1 to move faster or slower?
+       * Change the number in the "Move __ Steps" block.
+   * Do you want Sprite1 to move faster or slower?
+       * Change the size in the setup area.
+## Adding Code to Crystal
+Now that the Cat can walk around we'd like the crystal to move around the board.

+We would like this event to start as soon as we click the green flag.
+Drag the Events Block "when green flag clicked" to the design space.

 ## Adding Code to Parrot

-## Adding Code to Crystal

 ## References:
 *   https://code.org/dance